 Contributions under the Plan are made by both the participants and the Company.
-A participant may elect to make deferred savings contributions on a pretax or Roth 401(k) after-tax basis ranging up to 75% of annual compensation, subject to Internal Revenue Code (the "Code") limitations.
+Participants may contribute up to 75% of their annual pretax compensation and up to 100% of their compensation on an after-tax basis, subject to Internal Revenue Code (the "Code") limitations.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans (rollover).
 Participant and Company contributions are invested in accordance with participant elections.
-The Plan contains an auto-enrollment provision of 3%.
-In the event that a participant does not make an investment election, contributions are invested in the Fidelity Freedom Fund (target date retirement fund) that coincides with the participant's date of normal retirement age, until such time as an election is made by the participant.
-The participant may transfer contributions defaulted to these funds into other investment options at the participant's discretion.